danwild/leaflet-network/README.md

 	// see expected data format below
 	data: data,

-	// domain is the min/max range of values within the input data, defaults to auto fit data
+	// domain is the min/max range of values within the input data, defaults to auto fit to data
 	scaleDomain: [0, 100],

-	// range the the min/max range we should scale the data to, defaults to [1, 5]
+	// pixel range the the min/max range we should scale the data to, defaults to [1, 5]
-	scaleRange: [1, 5],
+	lineWidthRange: [1, 5],

+	// if true, connection weight is calculated in global scope
+	// (i.e. against all connections) and is represented by line width
+	// if false, connection weight is calculated using the local scope of the active node (scale is fitted to a
+	// single nodes own connection weights), and is represented by line color
+	globalWeightMode: true,

+	// the color scale to use when globalWeightMode=false
+	// note that when used with displayMode=BOTH, SOURCE/SINK connections will be
+	// displayed on independent scales (to unify scales, use displayMode=ANY).
+	localColorScale: ["green", "yellow", "red"],

 	// callback function for mouseenter event on node, receives target node
 	onMouseEnterNode: function(node){